stormpath/stormpath.github.io/source/guides/securing-your-api/index.markdown

 ## Why should I use Stormpath for to Secure my API?

-Stormpath makes it easy to secure your REST API by using best practices in the security space.
-Stormpath provides an end-to-end solution for creating/managing accounts,reseting passwords, creating/managing API keys, and generating OAuth 2.0 bearer tokens to support token authentication.
+Stormpath makes it easy to secure your REST API by using best practices in  security.
+Stormpath provides an end-to-end solution for creating/managing accounts,reseting passwords, creating/managing API keys / tokens, and generating OAuth 2.0 bearer tokens to support token authentication.
 Using one of the Stormpath SDKs and a few lines of code, you can quickly verify API Key and Secret and access the account associated with the key and secret.

+In the next sections, we will explain how to get set up and use Stormpath for API

 ----